fabricjs/fabricjs.github.io/src/tsdocs/classes/Ellipse.md

  **oCoords**: `Record`\<`string`, `TOCoord`\>

-Describe object's corner position in canvas element coordinates. properties are depending on control keys and padding the main controls. each property is an object with x, y and corner.
+The object's controls' position in viewport coordinates Calculated by [Control#positionHandler](/apidocs/classes/Control.md#positionhandler) and [Control#calcCornerCoords](/apidocs/classes/Control.md#calccornercoords), depending on [padding](/apidocs/classes/FabricObject.md#padding).
-The `corner` property contains in a similar manner the 4 points of the interactive area of the corner.
+`corner/touchCorner` describe the 4 points forming the interactive area of the corner.
-The coordinates depends from the controls positionHandler and are used to draw and locate controls
+Used to draw and locate controls.

 #### Inherited from